lemlac/pylem/docs/reference.md

 print(my_account.deposit(50))
 ```

-Lambda functions can have multiple lines with the addition of the `endlambda` keyword.
+Lambda functions can have multiple lines.
+Pylem has special rules using a mix of indentation and commas/closing brackets to know when a lambda function ends.

 ```py
 # The main function accepting the callback